netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>env</b></td>
         <td>map[string]string</td>
         <td>
-          Env allows passing custom environment variables to the NetObserv Agent.
+          env allows passing custom environment variables to the NetObserv Agent.
 Useful for passing some very concrete performance-tuning options (e.g. GOGC, GOMAXPROCS) that shouldn't be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug/support scenarios.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>excludeInterfaces</b></td>
         <td>[]string</td>
         <td>
-          ExcludeInterfaces contains the interface names that will be excluded from flow tracing.
+          excludeInterfaces contains the interface names that will be excluded from flow tracing.
 If an entry is enclosed by slashes (e.g. `/br-/`), it will match as regular expression, otherwise it will be matched as a case-sensitive string.<br/>
           <br/>
             <i>Default</i>: [lo]<br/>
         </td>